edge-servers/immunity-docs/developer/google-code-in.rst

 **Communication with the rest of the community** is vital for a successful Google Code-In, please join `our communication channels
-<http://openwisp.org/support.html>`_, presenting yourself on the mailing
+<http://immunity.org/support.html>`_, presenting yourself on the mailing
-list and on chat, tell us who you are, what your values are, what is attracting to OpenWISP and don't be cold like a robot!
+list and on chat, tell us who you are, what your values are, what is attracting to Immunity and don't be cold like a robot!
 Stay human :-).

-How to become an OpenWISP star
+How to become an Immunity star
 ------------------------------

 .. image:: ../images/gci/star.jpg

 Here's a few quick tricks you can use to become a star in our community:

-- read the :doc:`founding values and goals of OpenWISP
+- read the :doc:`founding values and goals of Immunity
   <../general/values>`, are you on our side?
 - study and follow closely the :doc:`contributing guidelines
   <../developer/contributing>`
 - be patient in the interaction with your mentors, we are all volunteers, we are taking our time to mentor you from our free time which we usually spend with family and loved ones
-- we know `our documentation <https://github.com/openwisp/openwisp2-docs>`_
+- we know `our documentation <https://github.com/edge-servers/immunity2-docs>`_
   is incomplete and fragmented, we are working hard to improve it;
   if you find a passage that is not clear or you have an idea about how to improve it, **please let us know!**